MINcomSmartSolutions/strohm/README.md

 - WEBHOOK_API_KEY: To be the same as SERVER --> ODOO --> WEBHOOK_API_KEY
 - BACKEND_HOST
 - BACKEND_PORT: (default: 3000) To be the same as SERVER --> General --> SERVER_PORT
-- BACKEND_EXTERNAL_URL: The servers base url (e.g. http://localhost:3000, https://domain.com).
+- BACKEND_EXTERNAL_URL: The servers external reachable base url (e.g. http://localhost:3000, https://domain.com).

 ----